volunteer opportunities From: Evergreen Habitat for Humanity

 Reset Displays: Restock and reorganize sections of the storeProcessing: Sort donations, tag items, move items to sales floor and sort by type Customer Service: Help customers find items, answer customer questions, and help customers load items into vehicles Sales Floor: Merchandise items to create and maintain a safe and user-friendly shopping experience Special Projects: Repair furniture, help create store displays, store maintenance projects, painting, etc.

 Supervisor: All store staff members are responsible for creating a welcoming environment for store volunteers.
 However, the store volunteer lead and store supervisors will direct most daily tasks with the support of store associates and the volunteer coordinator.
-The manager, assistant manager, and volunteer coordinator will be responsible for formal performance management.
+The manager, assistant manager, and volunteer engagement manager will be responsible for formal performance management.

 Time Commitment: No minimum shift requirement, but being able to commit to two shifts per month to start out helps volunteers to work more independently after training.
 We’re open to volunteers 7 days a week and would love to have you on our team.
 Shifts occur in 2, 4, or 8-hour blocks from 9am-6pm.